 Another Look at Decentralization

 This is a contributing article from Jan Xie and translated by Toya.
-Join our the Global Coin Research Network now and contribute your thoughts on Asia!
+Join the Global Coin Research Network now and contribute your thoughts on Asia!

 One must wonder why PoS is easily an exception to the rules of economics.